Alex Davies-Jones: In opposition (2019–2024)

 At the 2019 general election, Davies-Jones was elected to Parliament as MP for Pontypridd with 44.5% of the vote and a majority of 5,890.

 During her time in opposition, Davies-Jones held several shadow ministerial positions.
 She served as Shadow Minister for Northern Ireland from February 2021 to December 2021, before becoming Shadow Minister for Tech, Gambling and Digital Economy from December 2021 to November 2023.

 In this role, she led Labour's legislative scrutiny of the Online Safety Act in the House of Commons, working with MPs across the House on issues such as online violence against women and girls.

 From November 2023 to July 2024, Davies-Jones served as Shadow Minister for Domestic Violence and Safeguarding.
-During this period, she maintained strong party loyalty throughout her parliamentary career, with a 97% alignment score with other Labour MPs and never rebelled against her party.
 She served as Chair of the All Party Parliamentary Group on Domestic Abuse and Vice Chair of the All Party Parliamentary Group on Music Education.

-Davies-Jones's voting record during this period reflected consistent opposition to Conservative government policies.
-On Brexit, she voted against the European Union (Withdrawal Agreement) Bill at both second reading on 20 December 2019 and third reading on 9 January 2020.

-On immigration policy, Davies-Jones consistently opposed Conservative legislation.
-She voted against the Illegal Migration Bill at second reading on 13 March 2023 and repeatedly opposed the Safety of Rwanda (Asylum and Immigration) Bill throughout 2024, including at second reading on 17 January 2024.

-She opposed key Conservative economic policies, voting against the Health and Social Care Levy Bill at second reading on 14 September 2021, which introduced additional taxation to fund social care reforms.
-Davies-Jones consistently opposed restrictions on trade union rights, voting against the Strikes (Minimum Service Levels) Bill at second reading on 16 January 2023.

-On social issues, Davies-Jones supported progressive positions, including voting in favour of the Abortion (Northern Ireland) Regulations 2021 on 27 April 2021, which extended abortion rights to Northern Ireland.
-She also voted against the SNP motion calling for an immediate ceasefire in Gaza on 21 February 2024.